Paul-Ndirangu/kiva-crowdfunding-project/README.md

 ## Contents
 - **kiva_crowdfunding.ipynb**: Jupyter Notebook containing the Python code and analysis conducted on the loan data.
 - **data/**: Directory containing the dataset used for the analysis.
-- **output**: Directory containing the images that were generated during data analysis.
+- **output/**: Directory containing the images that were generated during data analysis.
 - **README.md**: This file providing an overview of the project repository.

 ## Analysis